The Director General of Czech Radio and the Manager of the Academy of Classical Music have published the following

 6. When playing one of the additional solo instruments beyond the list above according to Article 5.
 2. the age limit will be set by the competition directorate in the relevant annual conditions.

 7. Musicians, whose average ages do not exceed the age of 20 as of the date of the Competition’s public final round may perform in the ensembles ranging from duos to sextets.
-The oldest ensemble member must not be older than 21 as of the date of the public final competition
+The oldest member of the ensemble must be 21 at the time of the final competition round.

 8. The young artists participate in the competition by means of audio recordings of their competition performances which are made without any subsequent editing of the recording of their artistic performance (without any so-called “cuts”) and which they send with their competition application directly to the promoter’s address in one of the following ways: